-FDA-Cleared Indication 2 Health Canada-licensed Indication 3 Functional electrical stimulation (FES) L Improvement of arm and hand function and active range of motion in stroke and SCI patients with hemiplegia due to stroke or upper limb paralysis resulting from C3-T1 spinal cord injury.
-Neuromuscular Electrical Stimulation (NMES) for general rehabilitation for: maintenance and/or increase of arm and hand range of motion, maintenance and/or increase of range of motion prevention and/or retardation of disuse atrophy, • increase in local blood circulation, • reduction in muscle spasm, and • re-education of muscles.
-MyndMove can only be administered by Occupat completed MyndMove training by MyndTec on th ional or Physical Therapy professionals that have e use of the MyndMove system.
+FDA-Cleared Indication 2 Health Canada-licensed Indication 3 Functional electrical stimulation (FES) Improvement of arm and hand function and active range of motion in stroke and SCI patients with hemiplegia due to stroke or upper limb paralysis resulting from C3-T1 spinal cord injury.
+Neuromuscular Electrical Stimulation (NMES) for general rehabilitation for: maintenance and/or increase of arm and hand range of motion, maintenance and/or increase of range of motion • prevention and/or retardation of disuse atrophy, • increase in local blood circulation, • reduction in muscle spasm, and • re-education of muscles.
+MyndMove can only be administered by Occupational or Physical Therapy professionals that have completed MyndMove training by MyndTec on the use of the MyndMove system.

 The Company discontinued the distribution of the MyndStep system, a FES device for use in restoring lower limb function, in Canada and the United States effective November 1, 2024.
 The Company made the decision to discontinue the MyndStep system after consideration of the increasing challenges related to the regulatory and the financial burden in connection with supplier oversight and in view of the MyndMove system's expanded indication (initially in Canada).
-Consequently, the Company recorded a \$21,630 obsolescence expense in the year ended December 31, 2024.
+Consequently, the Company recorded a \$21,630 obsolescence expense in the three-month period ended March 31, 2025.
 In view of the MyndMove system, including its recent expanded indication for lower limb function in Canada, and its efforts on advancing innovative neuroimaging, neuromodulation and regenerative technologies, the Company does not view the discontinuation of the MyndStep system as having a material impact to its business.